nabeo114/cloud-wallet-sample/README.md

 # Cloud Wallet Sample

 This project demonstrates a cloud-based wallet application, combining a backend built with Node.js and a frontend developed in TypeScript.
+The application provides the following functionalities:

+- **Server-Side Wallet Creation**: Create Ethereum wallet accounts on the server side.
+- **Contract Deployment**: Deploy smart contracts using the created wallet accounts on the server side.
+- **Method Execution**: Execute methods on the deployed contracts from both the frontend and backend.

-The application allows users to create and manage wallets, with functionalities likely related to blockchain technology.
+The application allows users to manage their wallets and interact with deployed smart contracts, integrating blockchain technology seamlessly into both the frontend and backend components.

 ## Prerequisites